-The instrumentation is extremely useful also for authentication purposes, where the effective dose is generally compared to bibliographic values in order to verify the artefact compatibility with the attributed period.
-In addition, the possibility to measure α activity allows to roughly calculate the annual dose.
-This can be very important when literature is scarce, as in the case of the Caribbean manufact presented here, that was confirmed to be compatible with pre-Columbian people productions.
+The instrumentation is also extremely useful for authentication purposes where the effective dose is generally compared to bibliographic values in order to verify artefact compatibility with the attributed period.
+In addition, the possibility of measuring α activity allows a rough calculation of the annual dose.
+This can be very important when relevant literature is scarce, as in the case of the Caribbean artefact presented here, which was confirmed to be compatible with pre-Columbian production.

-TL measurements in the cultural heritage field can produce a great amount of data, that might be combined with other literature sources and subjected to an extensive statistical analysis, providing additional information to archaeological issues.
+TL measurements in the cultural heritage field can produce a considerable amount of data that can be combined with literature sources and subjected to an extensive statistical analysis, providing additional information for archaeological issues.

 Acknowledgements

-The authors wish to warmly thank CHNet, the INFN network of laboratories working in the Cultural Heritage ﬁeld, for supporting this research in terms of instrumentation, competencies and grants, and in particular the INFN-LABEC laboratory in Florence for performing radiocarbon dating analysis.
-Thanks are due to Prof. Ettore Vittone for his support to the activities.
-The authors greatly acknowledge Compagnia di San Paolo for the financial support, Prof. Roberto Cirio for the availability of the γ spectrometry apparatus and all research fellows, graduate and undergraduate students that contributed in some way to the laboratory development during these years.
+The authors wish to warmly thank CHNet, the INFN network of laboratories working in the cultural heritage ﬁeld, for supporting this research in terms of instrumentation, competencies and grants and, in particular, the INFN-LABEC laboratory in Florence for performing radiocarbon dating analysis.
+Thanks are due to Prof. Ettore Vittone for his support for the activities.
+The authors are grateful to Compagnia di San Paolo for their financial support, Prof. Roberto Cirio for the availability of the γ-spectrometry apparatus and all the research fellows, graduate and undergraduate students that have contributed in some way to the laboratory’s development over the years.

 References

-A. L. Watchman, C. R. Twidale, “Relative and ‘absolute’ dating of land surfaces”, Earth-Sci.
-Rev., 58 (2002) pp. 1-49.
+A. L. Watchman, C. R. Twidale, Relative and ‘absolute’ dating of land surfaces, Earth-Sci.
+Rev. 58 (2002) pp. 1-49.

-J. Sanjurjo-Sánchez, “Dating historical buildings: an update on the possibilities of absolute dating methods”, Int.
+J. Sanjurjo-Sánchez, Dating historical buildings: an update on the possibilities of absolute dating methods, Int.
 J. Archit.
-Herit., 10:5 (2016) pp. 620-635.
+Herit.
+10 (2016) pp. 620-635.

-B. Desachy, “From observed successions to quantified time: formalizing the basic steps of chronological reasoning”, Acta IMEKO, 5:2 (2016) pp. 4-13.
+B. Desachy, From observed successions to quantified time: formalizing the basic steps of chronological reasoning, Acta IMEKO 5 (2016) pp. 4-13.

-D. W. Zimmerman, M. P. Yuhas, P. Meyers, “Thermoluminescence authenticity measurements on core material from the Bronze Horse of the New York Metropolitan Museum of Art”, Archaeometry, 16:1 (1974) pp. 19-30.
+D. W. Zimmerman, M. P. Yuhas, P. Meyers, Thermoluminescence authenticity measurements on core material from the Bronze Horse of the New York Metropolitan Museum of Art, Archaeometry 16 (1974) pp. 19-30.

-S. D. Costello, P. Klausmeyer, “A re-united pair: the conservation, technical study and ethical decisions involved in exhibiting two terracotta orante starues from Canosa”, Stud.
-Conserv., 59:6 (2014) pp. 377-390.
+S. D. Costello, P. Klausmeyer, A re-united pair: the conservation, technical study and ethical decisions involved in exhibiting two terracotta orante statues from Canosa, Stud.
+Conserv.
+59 (2014) pp. 377-390.

-A. Lo Giudice, A. Re, D. Angelici, S. Calusi, N. Gelli, L. Giuntini, M. Massi, G. Pratesi., “In-air broad beam ionoluminescence microscopy as a tool for rocks and stone artworks characterisation”, Anal.
+A. Lo Giudice, A. Re, D. Angelici, S. Calusi, N. Gelli, L. Giuntini, M. Massi, G. Pratesi., In-air broad beam ionoluminescence microscopy as a tool for rocks and stone artworks characterisation, Anal.
 Bioanal.
-Chem., 404: 1 (2012) pp. 277-281.
+Chem.
+404 (2012) pp. 277-281.

-A. Re, D. Angelici, A. Lo Giudice, J. Corsi, S. Allegretti, A. F. Biondi, G. Gariani, S. Calusi, N. Gelli, L. Giuntini, M. Massi, F. Taccetti, L. La Torre, V. Rigato, G. Pratesi, “Ion Beam Analysis for the provenance attribution of lapis lazuli used in glyptic art: The case of the “Collezione Medicea”, Nucl.
+A. Re, D. Angelici, A. Lo Giudice, J. Corsi, S. Allegretti, A. F. Biondi, G. Gariani, S. Calusi, N. Gelli, L. Giuntini, M. Massi, F. Taccetti, L. La Torre, V. Rigato, G. Pratesi, Ion beam analysis for the provenance attribution of lapis lazuli used in glyptic art: the case of the “Collezione Medicea”, Nucl.
 Instrum.
 Meth.
-B, 348 (2015) pp. 278-284.
+B 348 (2015) pp. 278-284.

-A. Lo Giudice, A. Re, D. Angelici, J. Corsi, G. Gariani, M. Zangirolami, E. Ziraldo, "Ion Microbeam Analysis in cultural heritage: Application to lapis lazuli and ancient coins", Acta IMEKO, 6:13 (2017) pp. 76-81.
+A. Lo Giudice, A. Re, D. Angelici, J. Corsi, G. Gariani, M. Zangirolami, E. Ziraldo, Ion microbeam analysis in cultural heritage: application to lapis lazuli and ancient coins, Acta IMEKO 6 (2017) pp. 76-81.

-A. Lo Giudice, D. Angelici, A. Re, G. Gariani, A. Borghi, S. Calusi, L. Giuntini, M. Massi, L. Castelli, F. Taccetti, T. Calligaro, C. Pacheco, Q. Lemasson, L. Pichon, B. Moignard, G. Pratesi, M. C. Guidotti, “Protocol for lapis lazuli provenance determination: evidence for an Afghan origin of the stones used for ancient carved artefacts kept at the Egyptian Museum of Florence (Italy)”, Archaeol.
+A. Lo Giudice, D. Angelici, A. Re, G. Gariani, A. Borghi, S. Calusi, L. Giuntini, M. Massi, L. Castelli, F. Taccetti, T. Calligaro, C. Pacheco, Q. Lemasson, L. Pichon, B. Moignard, G. Pratesi, M. C. Guidotti, Protocol for lapis lazuli provenance determination: evidence for an Afghan origin of the stones used for ancient carved artefacts kept at the Egyptian Museum of Florence (Italy), Archaeol.
 Anthrop.
-Sci., 9:4 (2017) pp. 637-651.
+Sci.
+9 (2017) pp. 637-651.